-FaceTracker is a Nuke node for facial gestures and expressions tracking designed to work with models built with FaceBuilder.
-It’s very useful for clean up, face replacement, digital make up and other tasks that require tracking of changes on human faces.
+FaceTracker is a Nuke node for facial tracking designed to work with models built with FaceBuilder.
+It’s very useful for clean up, face replacement, digital makeup and other tasks that require tracking of facial expressions.
+It doesn’t require mocap rigs or markers on faces.
+Also, the model needed for tracking can be created using the a frame in the footage with a face expression which neutral or almost neutral.

 First thing you need is a 3D model of the face you want to track created with FaceBuilder, connect it to the